ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Monday Class/Monday Student H.md

 a.
 But, here is a question: When the game starts, before you touch the right arrow, why does your background appear green instead of red?

 <details><summary><u>Hint</u></summary>
-Try **hiding the second background** and see what happens.
+Try <b>hiding the second background</b> and see what happens.
 <details>
 <summary> <u>Another Hint</u>
 </summary>
-When the game starts, what **x-position** are the two backgrounds at?
+When the game starts, what <b>x-position</b> are the two backgrounds at?
 <details>
 <summary>
 <u>Another Hint</u>
 </summary>
 * You should see they are both at zero.
-But **we wanted the second one to be at 480**!
+But <b>we wanted the second one to be at 480</b>!
 To fix this, you will need to copy one block (already in your project) and make sure it runs when the game starts.
 Which block?
 </details>
 </details>
 </details>